hutch/xamplr/README.md

 these might be loaded or partially loaded when trying to use xampl.
 If you don't you'll experience strange exceptions with hutch-xamplr or hutch-xamplr-pp on the stack trace.

+If you just want the runtime, then:

+> sudo gem install xamplr

+Though this would normally be done through some sort of dependency management tool (like gems).

 ## License: